 If you can, please come and join us to discover the depth, dignity and joy of traditional Christian worship.
 The service lasts about an hour and starts at 10.30, with the exceptions of Remembrance Sunday (10.45) and Christmas Day (10.00).

-On most Sundays, there are clubs for younger children.
-The clubs meet in the adjacent church centre halls at 10.20.
-Together, the children come with their club teachers and helpers, into the church for the start of the service, before returning to the church centre for their own activities shortly after.
+On most Sundays, there are clubs for children.
+The clubs meet in the adjacent church centre halls at 10.20 and enjoy a range of activities.
+Together, the children then come with their club teachers and helpers, into the church for the end of the service, before returning to the church centre where they can be collected.

 Visitors are always welcome.
 Welcome cards can be found on the Information Table for visitors/friends to request information about our church/ congregational activities, a visit by the Minister/ Elder or a copy of the church magazine.
 Tea and coffee is available in the church centre after the service.